trajinthan/pump-it-up-data-mining/README.md

 2. Created new columns 'date_recorded_month' and 'date_recorded_year' from the feature 'date_recorded'

-3. Replaced 0 values in the feature 'longitude' with the mean value of the same feature
+3. Replaced 0 values(outliers) in the feature 'longitude' with the mean value of the same feature

 4. Replaced null/missing values
    - for categorical columns, replaced with ('n/a') as theose columns have very few null values